 - c.
 These hoists meet ANSI/ASME HST-1M "Performance Standard for Electric Chain Hoists" hoist duty class ratings as outlined in the sales bulletin. - 1-3.
 BASIC CONSTRUCTION.
 All sizes and models of these Budgit Electric Hoists are of the same basic designs, having many common and interchangeable parts.
 They consist primarily of an aluminum alloy frame and gear case cover which houses the gear train.
 An electric driving motor and external motor brake are mounted on the rear of the frame, Electrical control components are mounted on front of the gear case cover and encased by aluminum alloy end cover.
 An upper hook or lug bracket for suspending the hoist is attached to the top of the frame.
-A high strength low alloy coil load chain with lower block assembly is employed to raise and lower loads.
+Either a special nickel steel roller load chain or high strength low alloy coil load chain with lower block assembly is employed to raise and lower loads.
 Hoist operation is controlled by a pendant push button station.

 - 1-4.
 DIFFERENCES BETWEEN MODELS AND SIZES.
 The main differences between hoist models are in the service classification, type of load chain and the suspension employed.
-These are described in paragraphs (a) through (c), below.
+These are described in paragraphs (a) thru (d), below.
 The differences between sizes of hoists are in the number of gear reductions used and the reeving of the load chain.
-Two-reduction gearing is used for 1/4 through 1/2 ton rated load hoists; three-reduction gearing for 1, 2 and 3 ton rated hoists.
-On 1/4 through 1 ton rated load hoists, the load chain is single reeved (one part of chain); on 2 ton rated loads, the chain is double reeved (two parts of chain); on three ton rated loads, the chain is triple reeved (three parts of chain). - a.
+Two-reduction gearing is used for 1/4 thru 1/2 ton rated load hoists; three-reduction gearing for 1, 2 and 3 ton rated hoists.
+On 1/4 thru 1 ton rated load hoists, the load chain is single reeved (one part of chain); on 2 ton rated loads, the chain is double reeved (two parts of chain); on three ton rated loads, the chain is triple reeved (three parts of chain). - a.
+Two different types of load chains are used as the lifting medium, roller chain and coil chain.
+The roller type chain is a special precision manufactured nickel steel chain.
 Coil type chain is full-flexing electric welded link chain.
-It is especially designed for use in Budgit Electric Hoists and only factory approved chain of the correct size, pitch, hardness, and strength can be used with these hoists. - b.
+Both are especially designed for use in Budgit Electric Hoists and only factory approved chain of the correct size, pitch, hardness, and strength can be used with these hoists. - b.
 Suspension differences include a conventional hook type mounting and a lug type mounting.
 Hook suspension allows portability permitting hoist to be easily moved from job to job.
 Lug suspension permits hoist to be rigidly mounted to overhead structure or attached to Budgit Rigid Mount Trolleys, affording unusual headroom advantage. - c.
 Some hoists are adaptations of standard model hoists to permit use in some mildly corrosive atmospheres, high ambient temperatures and high duty cycle operation.
-They are available in either hook or lug suspension.
+They are available only in coil chain models in either hook or lug suspension.
 Construction variations from standard models are as follows: - (1) Load chain is zinc plated for corrosion resistance. - (2) All exposed aluminum parts are prime painted with corrosion resistant paint. - (3) Aluminum castings are specially treated. - 1-5.
 MAN-GUARD OVERLOAD CLUTCH.
 Budgit Electric Hoists having a MAN-GUARD label on the sides of the electrical compartment cover are equipped with an overload clutch that is designed to help guard against excessive overloads.
 It is a cone-friction clutch that connects the first reduction gear to the clutch pinion shaft.
 A belleville disc spring provides clutch pressure between the gear and its cone shaped gear center.
 An excessive overload causes the gear to rotate without turning the gear center and pinion shaft.
 See paragraph 3-5 for operation.